Why does America use a MM/DD/YY date format?

 The short answer

 Like a lot of things regarding language, we don't know for sure.
-The best theory is that Americans generally gravitate towards speaking and writing out dates with the month first, so then it makes sense to replicate that in the numbered American date format of MM/DD/YY.
+The best theory is that Americans generally gravitate towards speaking and writing out dates with the month first.
+As a result, it makes sense to replicate that in the numbered American date format of MM/DD/YY, where the month comes before the day and year.

 The long answer

 It's important to note that abbreviated number date formats (e.g. 11/18/22) weren't commonly used until the age of computers.
-So the choice to start with month or day tracks back to how we speak and write out dates.
+So the choice to start with the month or day tracks back to how we speak and write out dates.
+Americansโ approach to date formatting differs from most of the world, which often uses the DD/MM/YYYY or the ISO standard date format of YYYY-MM-DD.

 Bonus brain points